Adolph Cornelis van Bruggen: In the Netherlands

-Furthermore, he was President of the successful 7th International Malacological Congress in Amsterdam (1977), organized on behalf of Unitas Malacologica, the international organisation of malacologists.
-From 1989 to 1999, Dolf was chairman of the Netherlands Commission for International Nature Conservation, also serving as editor of its communications.
-Furthermore, he devoted energy to the Netherlands Zoological Society, the (former) Netherlands Foundation for Biological Research and the Dutch/Belgian Mammal Society.
-His interest in zoos is also demonstrated by his huge collection of zoo guides, for which he built a network of contacts all over the world.
+He served as President of the 7th International Malacological Congress in Amsterdam in 1977, organized on behalf of Unitas Malacologica, the international organisation of malacologists.
+From 1989 to 1999, he was chairman of the Netherlands Commission for International Nature Conservation, also serving as editor of its communications.
+He also work with the Netherlands Zoological Society, the (former) Netherlands Foundation for Biological Research and the Dutch/Belgian Mammal Society.

-He retired in 1994, with a lecture entitled Semper aliquid novi ex Africam adferre, which may be translated as "there is always something new from Africa", and which may be regarded as Dolf's personal motto.
+He retired in 1994, with a lecture entitled Semper aliquid novi ex Africam adferre, which may be translated as "there is always something new from Africa", and which may be regarded as van Bruggen's personal motto.
 Afterwards he continued his studies as an associate of the Leiden museum, spending most of his days in the building at the Raamsteeg and later at the Darwinweg in Leiden, where he continues to study and publish on Mollusca and other topics.

-In 1973, Dolf and Wenda were asked by a relative to guide a safari to Kenya and Tanzania.
-This became the start of an annual event that would last until 1990.
-The trips were soon organized by a travel agency and a group of regularly participating people, some of whom have become intimate friends of the guiding couple.
-Each trip was carefully prepared, with a bibliography sent to the participants.
-Afterwards a list of all the observed mammals and birds was distributed additionally.